Quasi-stationary distributions in reducible state spaces: Discrete state spaces

 \begin{proof}[Proof of Theorem~\ref{thm:reduciblediscrete}] For all $x\in D$, let $C_x$ be the communication class of $x$, and let $(x_i)_{i\in I}$, where $I$ is either $\mathbb{N}$ or $\{1,\ldots,n\}$ for some $n$, be such that $D$ is the disjoint union of the sets $C_{x_i}$, $i\in I$.
 We take (without loss of generality) $x_1=x_0$ and write $C_i$ instead of $C_{x_i}$.

 Let $i\in I$ be such that $\mathbb P_{x_i}(\exists n\geq 0,\ X_n=x_i)>0$.
 By assumption, this is the case for $i=1$.
-Then the process $X$ restricted to $C_{i}$ is irreducible and satisfies Assumption~(E) in~\cite{ChampagnatVillemonais2016b} (this is a direct adaptation to the discrete time setting of the proof of Theorem~5.1 in the last reference).
-In particular (see for instance~\cite{ChampagnatVillemonais2019}), the process $X$ restricted to $C_{i}$ satisfies Assumption~(A) with $j_S\equiv 0$, $\eta_S$ positive and $W_S=\restriction{V}{C_i}$.
+Then the process $X$ restricted to $C_{i}$ is irreducible and satisfies Assumption~(E) in~\cite{ChampagnatVillemonais2016b} (this is a direct adaptation to the discrete time setting of the proof of Theorem~5.1 in the last reference). { By~\cite[Corollary 2.7]{ChampagnatVillemonais2016b}, this implies that} the process $X$ restricted to $C_{i}$ satisfies Assumption~(A) with $j_S\equiv 0$, $\eta_S$ positive and $W_S=\restriction{V}{C_i}$.
 We denote by $\theta_i$ the associated exponential convergence parameter.
+In particular, it follows from~(A) that there exists a constant $A_i$ such that, for all $x\in C_i$ and all $n\geq 0$,